-CARE's focus on gender equality and our commitment to women and girls across the Humanitarian, Development, and Peace Nexus (HDPN or Triple Nexus) is core to who we are.
+CARE's focus on gender equality and our commitment to women and girls across the Humanitarian, Development and Peace Nexus (HDPN or Triple Nexus) is core to who we are.
 CARE accompanies people of all genders during crisis, supporting them to recover from crisis with increased resilience to future shocks and to build back better.
 This has earned us a solid reputation as a leading humanitarian responder and advocate on gender equality and women and girls' rights in emergencies.

-The size and diversity of our global humanitarian portfolio, increasingly co-designed and led with our national/local partners, including women's organizations on the frontlines, is a significant asset given the scale of today's humanitarian needs and skyrocketing protection concerns, including GBV- and conflict-related sexual violence.
+The size and diversity of our global humanitarian portfolio, increasingly co-designed and led with our national and local partners, including women's organizations on the frontlines, is a significant asset given the scale of today's humanitarian needs and skyrocketing protection concerns, including GBV and conflict related sexual violence.
 Our existing presence, partnerships, ability to rapidly mobilize funding through our internal Emergency Response Fund (ERF) and a range of donors allow us to deploy and respond quickly to rapid onset emergencies.
-At the same time, our dual development and humanitarian mandate and presence in most Fragile and Conflict Affected (FCA) settings, including in the most insecure and hard to reach locations, allow us and our partners to support crisis-affected individuals in protracted situations across the Triple Nexus.
-CARE and our partners are able to leverage our expertise and adapt our experience from more typical development models such as Climate Change and Resilience, Inclusive Governance and Peace Building, Women's Economic Justice, etc. to build resilience and contribute to more durable solutions in gender-responsive / transformative ways.
+At the same time, our dual development and humanitarian mandate and presence in most Fragile and Conflict Affected (FCA) settings, including in the most insecure and hard to reach locations, allow us and our partners to support crisis affected individuals in protracted situations across the Triple Nexus.
+CARE and our partners are able to leverage our expertise and adapt our experience from more typical development models such as Climate Change and Resilience, Inclusive Governance and Peace Building, Women's Economic Justice etc. to build resilience and contribute to more durable solutions in gender responsive / transformative ways.

-CARE has a diverse range of partners in the Global South and North.
-These partnerships are essential to creating the conditions to realize our organizational commitment to redistributing power and to working toward greater local and women's leadership in response and within the humanitarian system.
+CARE has a diverse range of partners in the Global South and in the Global North, from grassroots women, youth, refugee led/rights organizations to national, regional, global civil society networks, private sector, research and academic institutions, local and national governments etc. These partnerships are essential to creating the conditions to realize our organizational commitment to redistributing power and to working toward greater local and women's leadership in response and within the humanitarian system.